martinambrus/AuxiliaryASR/README.md

         weight: 0.02         # maximise entropy to keep non-blank symbols active
 ```

-All of the auxiliary losses honour a `warmup_epochs` key (`5` for the CTC penalties and `8` for the duration term in the default config) so you can delay their activation until the alignment has roughly converged.
-The duration guard stays one-sided and trims only when the expected coverage drops below ~1.75–1.9 frames, nudging the median toward two frames with a 0.055 weight before annealing back once the model consistently holds tokens for longer than two frames.
+All of the auxiliary losses honour a `warmup_epochs` key (`4` for the CTC penalties and `6` for the duration term in the default config) so you can delay their activation until the alignment has roughly converged.
+The CTC-side expected-duration guard stays one-sided and trims only when the forward–backward coverage drops below ~1.7–1.85 frames, nudging the median toward two frames with a 0.05 weight before annealing back once the model consistently holds tokens longer.

-The coverage helper now applies a locally normalised hinge with a scaled frame target (`target_scale: 1.95`) plus a hard floor (`min_coverage_frames: 1.9`) alongside a lighter total-variation prior over the non-blank posterior mass.
-The scaled target asks the model to accumulate just under two frames of non-blank probability per token while the reduced overshoot penalty (`locked_weight: 0.03`) keeps longer holds legal, so durations can recover sooner without exploding blank runs.
+The coverage helper now applies a locally normalised hinge with a scaled frame target (`target_scale: 2.1`) plus a hard floor (`min_coverage_frames: 2.05`) alongside a lighter total-variation prior over the non-blank posterior mass.
+The scaled target asks the model to accumulate just over two frames of non-blank probability per token while the slightly stronger overshoot penalty (`locked_weight: 0.05`) keeps longer holds legal without allowing extreme spikes, so durations can recover sooner without exploding blank runs.
+The per-token expected-duration guard then provides a second line of defence if the average improves but individual phonemes remain clipped.

 Decoding-time safeguards provide gentler blank suppression without distorting training.
 The beam-search configuration supports a temperature, blank penalty, insertion bonus, and lightweight length normalisation: